str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 1. First place:  15 bonus points
 2. Second place:    12 bonus points
 3. Third place:     10 bonus points
-4. Everyone else who achieves an accuracy of more than 61%: 7 bonus points
+4. Everyone else who achieves an accuracy of more than a threshold to be determined when the challenge is finalized: 7 bonus points